Dr Peter Claus

 Felix attended a large state school in Nottingham before studying French with Italian and European Studies at the University of Bath.
 He then completed a PGCE at the University of Oxford and taught in the state sector for five years, two of which were spent as Head of Department.
 He also has an MA in Translation from the University of Surrey and works as a literary translator in his spare time.

 Fiona is responsible for Coordinating OxNet activities across Cheshire and Warrington.
-This involves recruiting pupils to three programmes: Pembroke North Humanities; The Stuart Sutherland Centre for Philosophy and Theology; and The North West Science Network.
+This involves recruiting pupils to three programmes: Pembroke North Humanities; The Goldsmiths' Sutherland Centre for Philosophy and World Religions; and The North West Science Network.

 Fiona is an a alumna of the Manchester Metropolitan University, graduating in Human Geography and Outdoor Education Studies in 2012.
-She also has a Master of Research degree from the Manchester Metropolitan University.
+She also has a Master of Research degree in Social Science from the Manchester Metropolitan University.

-Rebecca is the OxNet Coordinator responsible for the Stewart Sutherland Centre for Philosophy and World Religions, based at Ashton Sixth Form College, Tameside.
+Rebecca is the OxNet Coordinator responsible for the Goldsmiths' Sutherland Centre for Philosophy and World Religions, based at Ashton Sixth Form College, Tameside.

-At Ashton Sixth Form College, Rebecca manages the Realising Aspirations programme, which is modelled on the OxNet system of sustained academic engagement, and offers a series of lectures, seminars and workshops led by visiting academics, information and guidance events and university visits across 17 wide-ranging programme strands.
+At Ashton Sixth Form College, Rebecca manages the Realising Aspirations programmes, which are modelled on the OxNet system of sustained academic engagement.
+They offer a series of lectures, seminars and workshops led by visiting academics, information and guidance events and university visits across 17 wide-ranging programme strands.

 Ashton Sixth Form College